-If you’ve read About or Our Story, you’ll already know this is all about to change.
-My husband Andy recently upped sticks and left the UK on the adventure of a lifetime.
-We’re hoping this will become a new way of life and I thought you’d be more inclined to join us on our journey if you get to know us a bit first, so here goes:
+If you’ve read About Us or Our Story, you’ll already know all this changed in September 2016 when my husband Andy and I upped sticks and left the UK on the adventure of a lifetime.
+We hoped this will become a new way of life and I thought you’d be more inclined to join us on our journey if you get to know us a bit first, so here goes:

 My passions are travel, food, walking, trekking, hiking, wildlife, challenges and new experiences.
 I also love to plan social events, trips, adventures, weekends away, and holidays for myself, family and friends.